What Sidney Poitier was thinking right before he won the Oscar for Best Actor - NewsBreak

 What Sidney Poitier was thinking right before he won the Oscar for Best Actor

-(NEXSTAR) – Sidney Poitier , one of cinema’s most revered actors and a trailblazer for those to come, wasn’t expecting to win an Oscar at the 36th Academy Awards in 1964.
-Poitier, who was nominated that year for his leading role in “Lilies of the Field,” was vying for Best Actor against Hollywood heavyweights Albert Finney, Richard Harris, Rex Harrison and Paul Newman.Ahmaud Arbery’s killers get life in prison; no parole for father, son
+Poitier, who was nominated that year for his leading role in “Lilies of the Field,” was vying for Best Actor against Hollywood heavyweights Albert Finney, Richard Harris, Rex Harrison and Paul Newman.Oscar-winning actor Sidney Poitier dead at 94

 Poitier had also been nominated in this category once before, for 1958’s “The Defiant Ones,” but lost to David Niven.
 So on the night of April 13, 1964, at the 36th Oscar ceremony in Santa Monica, Poitier expected merely to “experience” the event and applaud for his friends and fellow actors, he once said.